 From my experience and research, I can say that it is possible to achieve successful weight loss of two pounds per week on a consistent basis.

 I have managed to guide many people through this process with the help of my good friend and dietitian, Susan.
 And we've decided to put all that information into this blog post.

 Let's dive right in.

-- To lose 2 pounds a week, you must be ready to combine a healthy diet, and engage in consistent strenuous workout.
+- To lose 2 pounds a week, a combination of a healthy diet and consistent strenuous workouts is necessary.

-- Cutting out junk food, processed meals, and simple carbs, can boost your chances of losing at least 2 pounds per week.
+- Eliminating junk food, processed meals, and simple carbohydrates can significantly enhance the likelihood of losing at least 2 pounds weekly.

 What Does It Take To Lose 2 Pounds A Week?

 To lose 2 pounds a week, it's important to consider how many calories you consume.
 Creating a calorie deficit by consuming fewer calories than your body needs can lead to weight loss while preserving lean muscle mass.